Social media use in the Philippines: Application in Filipino culture and society

 The popularity of social networking in the Philippines can be traced in the Filipinos' culture of "friends helping friends."
 For Filipinos, their friends and who they know can become more valuable than money, especially when what they need can be achieved through nepotism, favoritism, and friendship among others.

 Social networking has extensive uses in the Philippines.
 It was used to promote television programs like Pinoy Big Brother: Teen Edition Plus with its two profiles on Multiply.
 A call center company posted job openings on its Multiply community site and was able to attract recruits.
 The power of social networking was tested in the country's 2007 general elections when senatorial candidate Francis Escudero created his own Friendster profile to bolster support from Filipino users.
 He eventually won a seat in the Senate.
 Local celebrities and politicians have since created their own profiles on Friendster as their medium to communicate with their fans and constituents.

 Friendster was also used as a tool for police investigations.
 Local police in Cebu City were able to track down the suspects for the robbery and murder of a female nursing student in March 2008.
 After receiving information and tips from the public and other police operatives, the local police searched through the suspects' profiles in order to get a closer look at their faces.
 The police printed the pictures of the suspects and launched a series of police operations, which led to their arrest.
 Meanwhile, Manila Police District arrested a suspect for the murder of two guest relations officers in Tondo in January 2007 after they were able to find the suspect's whereabouts through his Friendster profile.

 Social networks also became a source of high-profile cyberwars, notably between actors Ynez Veneracion and Mon Confiado against Juliana Palermo.
 The two accused Palermo of creating a fake Friendster profile of her ex-boyfriend Confiado, which is uploaded with photos of Confiado and his girlfriend Veneracion but laden with profanities in each caption.

-For his bid for the Philippine Presidency in May 2010, then Secretary of National Defense, Gilberto Teodoro launched an aggressive campaign via the social media.
+For his bid for the Philippine presidency in May 2010, then Secretary of National Defense, Gilberto Teodoro launched an aggressive campaign via the social media.
 He capitalized on networks such as YouTube and Facebook.
 He reportedly spent nearly a quarter of his campaign budget on the social media in the Philippines; in comparison to the 15th Philippine president's Benigno Simeon Aquino III – 9%.

-Criticism
+In 2024 based from the Reuters Institute Digital News Report (DNR), Facebook's use among Filipino adults for news decreased from 72% in 2023 to 61%, an 11-point drop, exceeding the average 4-point decline seen in other media markets.
+The 13th edition of DNR based their data on an online survey with 94,943 adults from 47 media markets, including 2,104 Filipinos.